5 Strategies to Tackle Daylight Savings

 DAYLIGHT SAVINGS Sunday: 8:00am out of bed, 2pm nap, 8:30pm bedtime --- EXCEPT now the clock as fallen back an hour and you're at the new 7am, 1pm, and 7:30pm where you started!

 I hope you find these tips helpful!
 If you're struggling with your child's sleep and the time change is making you anxious, then I might have some package options that will fit your needs to get you on track before the change happens!
-Email me at ashley@heavensentsleep.com, schedule a free chat here or fill out my online screening and I'll get back to you!
+Email me at ashley@heavensentsleep.com, schedule a free chat here and I'll get back to you!

 Leave a comment